arnokoehler/spring-transactions-jpa/readme.md

 # What is a database transaction in the first place

-A transaction is basically all that is considered a unit of work.
+- A transaction is basically all the interactions with a database that together is considered as one unit of work.
-So considering a back account, subtracting money from one account and adding it to another could be called a transaction.
+- So considering a back account, subtracting money from one account and adding it to another should be one transaction.
-Now in fact that would work with systems that are eventually consistent, like eventing systems - you do get the picture while thinking about it in that way.
+    - Now in fact that would work with systems that are eventually consistent;
+    - eventing systems registering all the between states as well enabling logging on events etc.

 Database transactions are ACID: